Larry Sharpe (political activist): Post-campaign activities

-2020 vice-presidential campaign
+2020 vice presidential campaign

-On April 13, 2020, it was announced that Sharpe would again seek the Libertarian Party's nomination for Vice President, as the running mate of 2012 Libertarian vice-presidential nominee Judge Jim Gray.
+On April 13, 2020, it was announced that Sharpe would again seek the Libertarian Party's nomination for vice president, as the running mate of 2012 Libertarian vice presidential nominee Judge Jim Gray.
 After Gray was eliminated during convention presidential balloting, Sharpe withdrew from the race.

 2022 New York gubernatorial campaign

 On October 5, 2021, it was reported that Sharpe announced the formation of an exploratory committee to run for Governor of New York in the 2022 election.

 On February 16, 2022, Sharpe officially announced his campaign to run for Governor of New York on Kennedy.
 During the announcement, he stated that he was seeking three lines: Libertarian Party, Forward Party, and Unite Party.
 Subsequently, the Forward Party endorsed Sharpe following his announcement.

 Sharpe received the Libertarian gubernatorial nomination on February 19, 2022.
-Andrew Hollister, Sharpe's running mate in 2018, was again selected as the Lieutenant Governor nominee.
+Andrew Hollister, Sharpe's running mate in 2018, was again selected as the lieutenant governor nominee.

 In July 2022, the New York State Board of Elections disqualified Sharpe from the election ballot for not meeting the qualifications for ballot access.
 Sharpe subsequently continued his gubernatorial campaign as a write-in candidate.

+2024 vice presidential campaign

+In 2024, Sharpe was the running mate for Lars Mapstead, who sought the Libertarian Party nomination.
+At the 2024 Libertarian National Convention, Mapstead placed fourth and was dropped.
+Chase Oliver was chosen the nominee.
+Sharpe withdrew from the Vice Presidential nomination following Mapstead's dropping from the ballot.

+2026 New York gubernatorial campaign

+On October 9, 2025, Sharpe announced his candidacy for the 2026 New York Libertarian gubernatorial nomination.
+He officially received the nomination at the party's state convention on October 25, 2025.